Adding pedals is a lot of fun.

 However, used discounts tend to be really steep, often dropping into the $50 range.

-So those are worth checking from time to time for possible bargains.
+Those are worth checking from time to time for possible bargains.

 Who would use a wah pedal?